 Alang continues to be a source of controversy and probably will be for a long time to come.
 As long as developing nations require industry to grow their economies and developed nations also benefit, Alang and similar shipbreaking yards will continue to provide final resting places for many of the world's ships.

-For more information on the Alang Shipyard, shipbreaking and other related topics, explore the links on the next page.
+For more information on the Alang Shipyard, shipbreaking and other related topics, explore the links below.

 - Burns, John F. "On an Indian Shore Where Ships Go to Die, Profit is Law."
 The New York Times.
 August 9, 1998.